-We have audited the financial statements of Valley Transit, City of Appleton, Wisconsin (the "Transit") for the year ended December 31, 2017.
-The Transit's financial statements, including our report thereon dated June 22, 2018, are presented in a separate audit report document.
+We have audited the financial statements of Valley Transit, City of Appleton, Wisconsin (the "Transit") as of and for the year ended December 31, 2018.
+The Transit's financial statements, including our report thereon dated June 18, 2019, are presented in a separate audit report document.
 Professional standards require that we provide you with the following information related to our audit.